-DANGER indicates a directly hazardous situation which, if not avoided, will result in death or serious personal injury.
+DANGER indicates a hazardous situation which, if not avoided, will result in death or serious personal injury.

-!\WARNING
+!∖ WARNING

-WARNING indicates a potentially hazardous situation which, if not avoided. could result in death or serious personal injury.
+WARNING indicates a hazardous situation which, if not avoided, could result in death or serious personal injury.

-CAUTION indicates a potentially hazardous situation which, if not avoided, could result in damage mainly to equipment or property, but in some cases may also result in minor or moderate personal injury.
+CAUTION indicates a hazardous situation which, if not avoided, could result in minor or moderate personal injury.